-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 Custom caching

 At this point in the tutorial, deploying this script would give you a fully-functional project you could use to retrieve assets from your Cloud Storage bucket.
-Instead of wrapping up the tutorial here, let’s continue to explore how configuring your CDN is really powerful with Workers, by making use of the Cache API.
+You will now continue to explore how to configure your CDN with Workers by making use of the Cache API .

 To cache responses in a Workers function, the Cache API provides